No, it is not recommended to do outpatient alcohol rehab completely by yourself. Having support and accountability is important in recovery.

 Presence of Alcohol And Triggers at Home

-Another problem with outpatient alcohol rehab is that you have to stay in the same place where you started drinking and kept drinking.
-This means that you might have easy access to booze and be tempted to drink again by different things.
+Another problem with outpatient alcohol rehab from my point of view is that you have to stay in the same place where you started drinking and kept drinking.
+That means you might have easy access to booze, and be tempted to drink different things again.

 Lack of Accountability for Attending Sessions

-In outpatient alcohol rehab, you have to meet with a therapist, a counselor, or a group on a daily basis.
+In outpatient alcohol rehab, I prefer to meet with a therapist, a counselor, or a group daily near you.
 You need these meetings to help you learn new skills, deal with deeper problems, and get feedback and direction.

 Challenges of Staying Committed Without Encouragement